 • Inspect thermopile, thermocouple, fan, venting and thermostat

-Contact your local ClimateCare member for gas fireplace maintenance and you will also receive a discount off regular labour rates if repairs are required.
+Contact us for gas fireplace maintenance, and you will also receive a discount on regular labour rates if repairs are required.
 As part of the largest heating and cooling cooperative in Canada, ClimateCare members are fully qualified and professionally licensed.
-Whether your gas fireplace is new or older, your local Ontario HVAC professionals are ready to ensure your comfort.
+Whether your gas fireplace is new or older, our HVAC professionals are ready to ensure your comfort.

 Sign up to receive helpful home comfort tips and reminders